reab5555/Steam-Games-Recommender/README.md

 ## Data
 The dataset includes reviews from multiple users across numerous Steam games, classified into positive and negative reviews.

+The complete dataset used for this project is available on Kaggle: [Steam Reviews Dataset](https://www.kaggle.com/datasets/kieranpoc/steam-reviews/data).

 ### Preprocessing
 1. Load data: Get review data from BigQuery.